helpscout/fancy/README.md

 )
 ```

 Note: The reference the CSS `className` to match the CSS you wrote.
-Reactor does not generated uniquely hashed classNames for you.
+Fancy does not generated uniquely hashed classNames for you.
 See [CSS Modules](https://github.com/css-modules/css-modules) for that feature.

 #### Step 4: Compose your CSS with your component